MicrosoftDocs/cpp-docs/docs/parallel/concrt/how-to-implement-various-producer-consumer-patterns.md

 The average is 50.
 ```

-## Example sending a series of stock quotes to the consumer agent
+## Example sending series of stock quotes to consumer agent

 In this example, the producer agent sends a series of stock quotes to the consumer agent.
 The consumer agent periodically reads the current quote and prints it to the console.